Template Tags

 tag with classes added, using named arguments.

-{% blog_categories outer="div" outer_class="class1" link_class="class2" %}
+{% blog_categories outer_tag="span" outer_class="class1" link_class="class2" %}

 Outputs the same comma-separated list of categories, but wrapped in a span